Fatality data collection method ::

 News reports & photographs

 Our data for U.S. dog bite fatality statistics is largely based on a massive number of news reports -- which often include photographs and video -- collected at the time of the attack.
 For instance, in 2019 we collected over 1,025 news articles for 48 victims.
-During this same period, 81% of fatal dog attack cases had one or more breed identification photograph.
-Of the 266 dog bite fatalities recorded by our nonprofit between 2013 and 2019, 63% (168), had a breed identification image.
+During this one year period, 81% of fatal dog attack cases had one or more breed identification photograph.
+Of the 486 dog bite fatalities recorded by our nonprofit between 2013 and 2023, 61% (298), had some form of a breed identification image.

 We collect a trove of data on social media websites about the breeds of dogs involved and their owners.
-This is especially true when a fatal dog mauling involves pit bulls to dispel breed misidentification rumors.
-We don't stop at the source dog either, we also try to capture lineage -- the parents and offspring of the involved dog.
-In 2019, we collected 9.4 gigabytes of data on 48 victims; parts of that data are public photographs and videos from social media websites.
+This is especially true when a fatal mauling involves pit bulls to dispel breed misidentification rumors.
+We don't stop at the source dog either, we also try to capture lineage -- the parents and offspring of the involved dog -- as well as bloodlines.
+In 2023, we collected 20.5 gigabytes of data for 60 victims; parts of that data are public photographs and videos from social media websites.

 "For each fatal dog attack victim we try to capture 33 different parameters and that cannot be done by 'solely' relying on media reports." - DogsBite.org, August 29, 2017